izzy2lost/UnrealEngineUWP/Engine/Source/Programs/UnrealCloudDDC/README.md

 Docker compose setups disable authentication for to make it quick to get started, generally we recommend that you hook UnrealCloudDDC up to a OIDC provider before deploying this.

 # Deployment
-UnrealCloudDDC is currently only run in production on AWS, but the requirements on storage and db are very generic and also abstracted.
+UnrealCloudDDC is currently only run in production on AWS for Epic, but the requirements on storage and db are very generic and also abstracted.
-We have basic (untested) support for Azure services.
+We have licensees running on Azure and include support for that but we have limited testing coverage for this.
+GCE can be used by using GCS with its S3 api which we have licensees that do, as with azure we have very limited testing for this mode.

 We provide helm values (under `/Helm`) that we use for epic internal deployments to kubernetes, but kubernetes is not a requirement.